Tier1Security/roberta_classifier/README.md

 -----

-# 🛡️ MITRE ATT&CK classifier built on DeBERTa-v3
+# 🛡️ MITRE ATT&CK classifier built on RoBERTa BitFit

 This model is a fine-tuned DeBERTa-v3 text classifier designed to detect cybersecurity threats.
 It analyzes text to categorize it as either benign or a specific MITRE ATT&CK technique, such as credential dumping or process discovery.